What is Co-Authoring?

 - Communicate Before Importing or Modifying Files:

-- Avoid importing, re-importing, or modifying documents (e.g., redactions, rotations) simultaneously to prevent mismatched XML data or re-import loops.
+Avoid simultaneous importing, re-importing, or editing of documents (such as performing redactions or rotations) to prevent mismatches in XML data and potential re-import loops.

 - Save your changes frequently to ensure that updates are synced to OneDrive/SharePoint for other users.